marctrem/usbarmory-wiki-fork/Hardware-security-features.md

 ```

 Note that the driver is present also in earlier kernel versions, however its support was broken in version >= 4.2 and < 4.6 due to a bug.
 The issue is described, along with a workaround patch, at [http://permalink.gmane.org/gmane.linux.kernel.cryptoapi/18271](http://permalink.gmane.org/gmane.linux.kernel.cryptoapi/18271).

+#### ARM TrustZone

+The i.MX53 SoC features an [ARM® TrustZone®](http://www.arm.com/products/processors/technologies/trustzone/) implementation in its CPU core as well as its internal peripherals.
+The [Genode OS Framework](https://github.com/inversepath/usbarmory/wiki/Genode-OS) includes a reference implementation for the USB armory.